 How Veterans Are Using Transcendental Meditation for PTSD

-Some veterans are better equipped to handle PTSD than others.
-And one of the many ways veterans are handling PTSD is with meditation, specifically, Transcendental Meditation.
+One of the many ways veterans are handling Post Traumatic Stress Disorder is with meditation, specifically, Transcendental Meditation.

 Transcendental Meditation (TM) is a type of mantra meditation that was introduced my Maharishi Mahesh Yogi in the 1950s.